microsoft/Azure-Non-Fungible-Token-Solution-Accelerator/deployment/ARMTemplates/ResourceDeployment.md

 ### Step 2.
 Deploy Blockchain Service and NFT Service Resources
 1. Run [PowerShell 7.1](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.1)

+     **This script will also update appsettings.json with values required to communicate with your resources.**

+    **Remember to write down all of the output values printed on the screen.
+These are required in the next step (deploying the token service).**

-2. Run Change Directory command to Navigate to the Path where resourcedeployment.ps1 is present
+2. Run Change Directory command to Navigate to the Path using the resourcedeployment.ps1 location **deployment/ARMTemplates/Bicep/**
     ```console
-    PS C:\Users\>CD <directory path>
+    PS C:\Users\>cd <directory path>
     ```

 3. Run the **resourcedeployment.ps1** with the following parameters: